Push notification tester

 Note: If there is another member in the test channel or the target user has left the channel, delete the test channel before testing.

-- Go to Settings > Notifications > Push notification credentials on Sendbird Dashboard.
+- Go to Settings > Chat > Push notifications > Push notification credentials on Sendbird Dashboard.
 Find a Send button in the right-end column of each table.

 - You can search for a target user with either their User ID or Nickname in the popup window.
 Once a user has been selected, choose a target device from a list of device tokens linked to the user.